tcannon686/r3fps/README.md

 in the _Inspector_.
 You can also place a few different kinds of lights, and position them in the scene, and change their color.

+r3fps can load and save scenes, and is available in the browser!
+Try it out [here](https://tcannon686.github.io/r3fps).
+Some example scenes are available from the examples/scenes directory.

 ## Usage
 Set up using the guide below, then open up the project in a browser.
 You should be able to place objects by clicking them in the _Palette_ tab.
 Next, you can